AriPallHlynsson/Verkefni1/svor.md

 6. Hversu oft telur þú að eigi að gera færslur (commit) Á 15-20 mín fresti.

 7. Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT?
+The working directory is a directory of a hierarchical file system, Staging are is the place between the program and the file that saves the changes.
+In other words: git - staging area - desktop